 - 1. Please drive carefully!
 As on Opening Day, our road is not equipped for lots of people and vehicle traffic.
 Thanks again for your patience. - 2.
 Parents should plan to arrive at Falcon between 9:30-11:00 on Closing Saturdays.
-Parents will be given any leftover medication at the office before being directed to a pick-up area.
-At the pick-up area you will find all of your child's belongings as well as your child. - 3.
-If you need to pick up your child at a different time, please contact tali@falconcamp.com prior to Closing Day.
+Parents will be directed to a pick-up area where you will find all of your child's belongings as well as your child.
+After collecting this, you will drive to the Lodge where you will receive any leftover medication or camp store monies. - If you need to pick up your child at a different time, please contact tali@falconcamp.com prior to Closing Day.